 - Become irritable or angry when you try to reason with them about their partner

-Keep in mind that it’s not always easy for victims of domestic violence to admit that they’re being abused, and there are many reasons these individuals choose to stay in those relationships.
-They may be fearful for their safety or that of their children, or they may not want their abusers to go to jail.
-Some may also be hopeful that the abuse will stop one day, so they choose to stay and wait for change, often in vain.
-In other cases, abuse may be all the victims know, so they may be afraid of experiencing the unknown by leaving.
-Regardless of the reason, it’s important for you to have patience and understanding to effectively help your loved one.
+Keep in mind that it’s not always easy for people experiencing domestic violence to admit that they’re being abused, and there are many reasons these individuals choose to stay in those relationships.
+They may be fearful for their safety or that of their children, or they may not want the abusers to go to jail.
+Some people may also be hopeful that the abuse will stop one day, so they choose to stay and wait for change, often in vain.
+In other cases, abuse may be all the victim know, so they may be afraid of experiencing the unknown by leaving.
+Regardless of the reason, it’s important for you to have patience and understanding to help your loved one effectively.

 How to Get Help

-If any of these signs apply to you or a loved one, now is the time to take action.
+If any of the signs of abuse apply to you or a loved one, now is the time to take action.
 It could save a life.
-If you’re involved in an abusive relationship, it’s important to know that it’s not your fault, and you CAN get out of it, even if you think you can’t.
+If you’re involved in an abusive relationship, it’s important to know that it’s not your fault, and you can get out of it, even if you think you can’t.
 There are many resources available to help victims of domestic violence, including confidential helplines and information about shelters, that allow you to reach out with complete confidentiality.
-Put an end to the violence, and regain your peace of mind.

 How to Get Out of an Abusive Relationship

-If you are involved in an abusive relationship, you may think there’s no way out, but there is, and the dangers of staying can be far worse than those of leaving.
-Remaining in the toxic, dangerous environment of domestic violence can put your life at risk.
-According to the American Psychological Association (APA), more than three women are murdered by their husbands or boyfriends every day, on average.
+If you are involved in an abusive relationship, you may think there’s no way out.
+But the dangers of staying can be far worse than those of leaving.
+Remaining in the toxic environment of domestic violence can put your life at risk.
+According to the American Psychological Association (APA), more than three women are murdered by their partner every day, on average.
 Staying could put others in your life at risk as well.
 Oftentimes, abusers take their anger out on anyone in their path, even — or especially — children.
-And aside from the obvious physical dangers of abuse, there are a number of potential emotional consequences to keep in mind for everyone involved, including depression.
+Aside from the obvious physical dangers of abuse, there are a number of potential emotional consequences to keep in mind for everyone involved, including depression.

-But in the midst of these risks lies hope.
-On a typical day, there are more than 20,000 phone calls placed to domestic violence hotlines nationwide, according to the National Network to End Domestic Violence.
+In the midst of these risks lies hope.
+On a typical day, there are more than 20,000 phone calls placed to domestic violence hotlines nationwide.
 That means 20,000 people took the brave step to reach out for help and break free from abusive relationships.
-You can be part of this group, too, and be one step closer to living free from fear and abuse.
-The following are some steps you can take to get there:
+Taking this step can bring you closer to living free from fear and abuse.
+Steps you can take to get there include:

 - The National Domestic Violence Hotline